FAQ - frequently asked questions

 The internal memory is set at a minimum of 4GB or 'far more than you probably need'.
 Obviously the length of individual songs, and the file format has an influence on the capacity but typically this can be 1500 - 2000 songs (over three days worth of continual play, which then loops back to the beginning).
 To some extent this is an academic question since most people with dementia are more than happy with a much smaller songlist of say 25 to 40 familiar tunes.

 Make sure you reformat as an MSDOS-FAT or FAT32 device; exFAT will not work.
 The player is not an apple device so it can't read iOS formatted discs so you must reformat the player and choose an MSDOS-FAT format option, not an Apple iOS format.
 An application note is available.

 'Yes', Simple Music Players have an Apple compatible USB interface.
-It can handle the .m4a file format directly from iTunes (Please note that it is not an Apple device so it cannot play 'Apple protected' .m4p downloads, neither can it synchronise in iTunes like an iPod).
+It can handle the .mp3 file format directly from iTunes (Please note that it is not an Apple device so it cannot play 'Apple protected' .m4p downloads, nor .m4a files, neither can it synchronise in iTunes like an iPod).

-MP3 is a generic term for this type of player; the Simple Music Player can handle several popular file formats listed below:
+MP3 is a generic term for this type of player; the Simple Music Player can handle file formats listed below:

 - .mp3 "MP3 format sound"

 - .ogg "OGG Vorbis"

 There are many free file converters which can be downloaded from the internet, which convert your music into MP3 format.
 Don’t be too concerned about which version of MP3 file you have, the ’Simple Music Player’ handles them all.
 However, for best results convert you files into mono and choose a higher bit rate (greater than 125kHz).
 Below is a short list of third party providers (we have no responsibility for their operation)

 Some applications, particularly iTunes, generate a huge amount of unnecessary files with complex filenames.
 Many of these are unnecessary and some actually cause problems as they are not really MP3 format files.